lily-chen1/CSCI2275FinalProject/README.md

 **Project Summary**

 This program is a terminal based board game where the player rolls a dice and either gets or loses points based on which tile they landed on.
+The program contains two classes, which each use a linked list and a binary search tree respectively.
+The class BoardLL uses a linked list to represent the game board that is made up of nodes/tiles.
+The class PointsBST uses a binary search tree to keep track of and manipulate the player score.

 **How to Run**